 Other optional insurances but highly recommended are:

-- Liability insurance (called Haftpflichtversicherung): more info.
+- Liability insurance (called Haftpflichtversicherung): more info here and here.
 In a nutshell, the 3 ones I saw and heard about repeatedly that are English-friendly and managed through an app are: GetSafe, Coya and PopSure.
 You can compare others here.
 Axa is apparently big and has a reputation in Germany.
 Same for Allianz.
 Anyway, a decent price is around 50 euros a year.

 - Household contents insurance (called Hausratversicherung): only if you have valuable items or piece of furniture at home.
 It also covers bikes.